-Interstitial lung disease, or ILD, is a common term that includes 130 to 200 chronic lung disorders which may be noncancerous and noninfectious.
-Other terms for the group of diseases include interstitial pulmonary fibrosis and pulmonary fibrosis.
+Interstitial lung disease, or ILD, is an umbrella term that encompasses 130 to 200 chronic noncancerous and noninfectious lung disorders.
+Other terms or descriptors of this group of diseases include interstitial pulmonary fibrosis and pulmonary fibrosis.

 The most common symptoms include: